- How do I sign a waiver?

-- Why do I have to make an advance reservation online?
+- Why do I have to make a reservation online in advance?

 Reservations are required in order to facilitate an organized flow of guests and keep capacity to a safe level.